Ottergoose/Ottergoose/README.md

 ## Currently working on
 - [JetTip](https://jettip.net), a commercial alert service for aviation enthusiasts
+- [Railfan Atlas](https://railfanatlas.com), a beautiful map to Flickr's railraod photography

 ## In desperate need of attention
-- [MilAir.Tips](https://milair.tips), an experimental ~~Twitterbot~~ (Mastodon/Discord, eventuaully, maybe?) network tracking military aircraft
+- [MilAir.Tips](https://milair.tips), an experimental ~~Twitterbot~~ (Mastodon/Discord/Bluesky?)bot for tracking military aircraft
-- [Railfan Atlas](https://railfanatlas.com), a railroad photography Flickr / Google Maps mashup

 ## Providing financial support to
 - [ADSB.lol](https://www.adsb.lol/), an open source flight tracker that aggergates and shares flight data freely
 - [ADSB.im](https://adsb.im/), an easy to use interface for collecting and sharing flight data
+- [OpenFreeMap](https://openfreemap.org/), a slick OpenStreetMap basemap tile service